decoy-school/school-site/src/about-us/vacancies.md

 ---
-title: "Job Vacancies"
+title: Job Vacancies
 ---

-There are currently no job vacancies at Decoy School.
-Thank you for your interest.
+We currently have some very exciting job opportunities in EYFS .